grigtod/Interlaced3DUnityFree/README.md

 If you are targeting Flightdeck tablet:
 Don't forget to add the sdeck.jar plugin, otherwise the your tablet won't switch to 3D.

+It still has some problems:
+- The cameras are not set up properly so the overall quality is not the best.
+- I also suspect that it could be optimized a lot.
+This uses my second shader ever so I just can't wait to see some shader guru use texture (instead of geometry) to mask the environment.
+- If you reduce the near clipping plane camera distance you might come across some floating point issues.
+- You should keep the camera position and rotation centred to the world when you start your app.
+Once the masking geometry is generated you can rotate and move it around as normal.

+If you have a problem using this you can message me on twitter: @grigtod